M4 crash: Drink and drug driver jailed for causing deaths of two children

 A man who killed two young children in a car crash on the M4 has been jailed for nine years and four months.

-Martin Newman, 41, of Croeserw, Neath Port Talbot, drank red wine while driving and had cocaine in his system when his Ford Transit van crashed into the family's Ford Fiesta on 5 February.
+Martin Newman, 41, drank red wine while driving and had cocaine in his system when his Ford Transit van crashed into the family's Ford Fiesta.

-The family were returning from a birthday party.
+The family were returning from a birthday party when the crash happened on 5 February.

 Newman had previously pleaded guilty to two counts of causing death by dangerous driving.

-He also admitted seriously injuring their mother, Rhiannon Lucas, in the crash.
+The driver, from Croeserw, Neath Port Talbot, also admitted seriously injuring their mother, Rhiannon Lucas, in the crash.

-The alcohol in Newman's blood was more than twice the legal limit, and he also had cocaine in his system when he crashed into the family car which had pulled over onto the hard shoulder near Newport.
+The alcohol in Newman's blood was more than twice the legal limit.

+He also had cocaine in his system when he crashed into the family car which had pulled onto the hard shoulder near Newport.

-Three-year-old Jayden-Lee Lucas and his sister Gracie-Ann, aged four were passengers in that car at the time.
+Three-year-old Jayden-Lee Lucas and his sister Gracie-Ann, aged four, were passengers in that car at the time.

 In her victim impact statement, Rhiannon Lucas said: "If that man was not on the road that day, my children would still be here."